Skip to content

 3. Stopping production

-Where mistakes recur: stopping production until the process can be corrected, to prevent the production of more defects.
+Where mistakes recur, halt production until the process can be corrected, preventing the production of more defects.

 When mistakes keep happening despite best efforts, stop the process and fix it.